-Reza H. Akbari is a program manager at the Institute for War and Peace Reporting* and a PhD candidate at American University where he studies the history of modern Middle East, modern Iran, and critical theory.
+Reza H. Akbari is a Program Manager at the Institute for War and Peace Reporting* and a PhD candidate at American University where he studies the history of modern Middle East, modern Iran, and critical theory.
 Reza conducts research on state-society relations, social movements, political parties, Iranian domestic politics, political transition, and U.S. foreign policy toward the Middle East.
-He has previously served as a Research Associate for the Iran Program at the Middle East Institute and a Research Assistant at the Woodrow Wilson International Center for Scholars.
+He has previously served as a Research Associate for the Iran Program at the Middle East Institute and a Research Assistant at the Woodrow Center.
+He also writes The Guarded Domains, a Substack newsletter focused on Iran and the broader Middle East region.

 Reza holds an M.A. in Middle East Studies from The George Washington University’s Elliott School of International Affairs and a B.A. in Political Science and International Studies from the State University of New York at Fredonia.
 His master’s thesis (PDF) explores the potential for political reconciliation in Bahrain.